The Martin Effect Can Do For You, What It Did For Them!

 Bryony Page – Olympic Silver Medallist…After Nearly Giving Up The Sport!…

-Recently in Rio, English trampolinist Bryony Page won an Olympic Silver Medal.
+At the Rio Olympics 2016, English trampolinist Bryony Page won an Olympic Silver Medal.
 A fantastic achievement.
 Especially considering that some time ago, Bryony was suffering from a severe case of Lost Move Syndrome.

 Lost Move Syndrome occurs to performers in the gymnastic disciplines, when they cannot remember how to complete a move.
 Usually as a result of a mistake they have made.
 Its very hard to resolve, and causes many young people to give up their sports.